mystist/mystist.github.com/liber_en.md

 The lifelong learner, the perfect "get things done" person.

-Graduated from an ordinary college, but gained employment at top companies through excellent learning and "get things done" ability, and achieved outstanding results:
+Gained employment at top companies through excellent learning and "get things done" ability, and achieved outstanding results:

 - Declined offers from Baidu and eBay to join SAP, consistently achieving the highest performance rating of "Outstanding"
 - Joined the talented team at Conflux and led the development of its core product